Activity 1: Gems Of Goodness - Responsibility

 If children are not volunteering, call out various types of acts of goodness, and invite children to come up if they experienced that particular kind of goodness.
 You may call out:

 - Standing up for someone who was being treated meanly.

 - Telling the truth when it would have been easier not to.

 - Including someone rather than leaving them out.

-- Being patient with a sister, a brother, or another younger child.
+- Being patient with a sibling or another younger child.